kdeldycke/awesome-iam/README.md

 ### Emails

 * [Burner email providers](https://github.com/wesbos/burner-email-providers) - A list of temporary email providers.
-Declined And its [derivated Python module](https://github.com/martenson/disposable-email-domains).
+And its [derivated Python module](https://github.com/martenson/disposable-email-domains).
 * [MailChecker](https://github.com/FGRibreau/mailchecker) - Cross-language temporary (disposable/throwaway) email detection library.
 * [Temporary Email Address Domains](https://gist.github.com/adamloving/4401361) - A list of domains for disposable and temporary email addresses.
 Useful for filtering your email list to increase open rates (sending email to these domains likely will not be opened).